Spectral analysis of a family of symmetric, scale-invariant diffusions with singular coefficients and associated limit theorems: Introduction

-For the diffusion process of Theorem \ref{ThmDiffToDiff}, there are alternative, shorter, proofs of the corresponding limit law, based on the general theory of one dimensional diffusions.\footnote{We thank an anonymous reviewer of a preliminary version of this paper for pointing this out to us.} However, we are particularly interested in the ``spectral'' technique described here because of the possibility that it may be generalized to settings for which stochastic tools are not available.
+We are particularly interested in the ``spectral'' technique described here because of the possibility that it may be generalized to settings for which stochastic tools are not available.
 For instance, there are central limit theorems and invariance principles for the evolution of quantum observables, see, e.g., \cite{DRFP,KS}.
 These were necessarily phrased in terms of convergence of certain mean values, such as characteristic functions, since the precise value of an observable is given no meaning in quantum mechanics.
 We believe the characteristic functions presented here will be useful in the analysis of the large scale behavior of certain physical systems.
 We describe one such system below. .15in \textbf{Motivation.} Our interest in the processes $(\mathbf{x}_t)_{t\ge 0}$, stems from the apparent relation of the $\nu=2$ case to a functional limit theorem for the momentum of a particle moving in a randomly shifting force field, in either classical or quantum mechanics.
 To motivate what follows, let us start by sketching the connection.

 First consider the case of classical dynamics.
 Let $(Q_{t},P_{t})_{t\geq 0}$ be a stochastic process in $\R^{2}$ satisfying the pair of differential equations

 where $(\omega_{t})_{t\geq 0}$ is a standard Brownian motion and $V\in C^2(\R)$ is non-negative and periodic with period one.
 The equations~(\ref{PerPot}) describe a one-dimensional Newtonian particle with position $Q_{t}$ and momentum $P_{t}$ under the influence of a randomly shifting periodic force: $F_{t}(q):=-\frac{dV}{dq}(q+\omega_{t})$.